thecodejack/svelte-file-dropzone/README.md

 pnpm sync
 ```

+### Build

+To build the library, simply run `pnpm package`.
+The compiled output will be in the directory `package`.

+### Storybook

+You may view and build storybook examples of this library.

-Then, you may launch the storybook development server by `pnpm storybook`.
+To see then you can run a storybook development server by `pnpm storybook`.
+Runing a development server is much quicker and more responsive to changes comparing to a full build.

-To generate the static HTML of the storybook, run `pnpm build-storybook`.
-You may launch a static HTML server and browse the output by `pnpm sirv-storybook`.
+To generate the static HTML of the storybook (i.e. full build, e.g. for hosting in static server), run `pnpm build-storybook`.
+You may launch a local static HTML server by `pnpm sirv-storybook`.

-On some node environments, you might see the following error:
+Note: On some node environments, you might see the following error:

 ```
 node:internal/crypto/hash:67